descoped/psycopg-toolkit/docs/transaction_manager.md

 # Transaction Management

-The `TransactionManager` provides a robust interface for managing database transactions in psyco-db.
+The `TransactionManager` provides a robust interface for managing database transactions in psycopg-toolkit.
 It handles transaction lifecycle, automatic rollback on errors, and proper resource cleanup.

 ## Quick Start